 Montgomery Service Leaders - Montgomery Service Leaders are students committed to making significant contributions as members of the Dickinson College and Carlisle communities.
 John Montgomery was one of the three college founders and a strong advocate for the connection between college and community.
 Today, students live out this vision through the three hallmarks of in-depth community service, leadership and awareness and academic connections in a program for Federal Work Study students.

-CommServ -A network of student groups that reaches into the local community to meet a variety of needs on a regular basis.
+CommServ - CommServ is a network of student groups that reaches into the local community to meet a variety of needs on a regular basis.
 These groups build and maintain strong community partnerships through sustained interactions over several years.
-The coordinators of each student group meet weekly for reflection, training, and leadership development as they seek to understand the complexity of community needs and services.
+The coordinators of each student group meet weekly for reflection, training and leadership development as they seek to understand the complexity of community needs and services.
 The mentors meet regularly with their coordinators and serve weekly through their community partners.